lykmapipo/ngAA/README.md

         ...
     });
 ```

+### $auth.getProfile
-- **$auth.getProfile :** Used to get current uer profile.
+Used to get current uer profile.
 Its highly recommended to use `getProfile` in your state resolve properties to get the current user profile.
 ```js
 $stateProvider
     .state('contact', {